RGBli/RGBli/README.md

 🔭 I’m a CS master student in HUST

-🍺 I’m about to work in ByteDance as a backend engineer in 2022
+🍺 I’m about to work in TikTok as a backend engineer in 2022

-⚡ Languige used: Java, Golang, Python
+⚡ Language used: Java, Golang, Python

 😄 Interest: photographing, long board and games